Inversion (linguistics)

-In linguistics, inversion is any of several grammatical constructions where two expressions switch their canonical order of appearance, that is, they invert.
+In linguistics, inversion is any of several grammatical constructions where two expressions switch their typical or expected order of appearance, that is, they invert.
 There are several types of subject-verb inversion in English: locative inversion, directive inversion, copular inversion, and quotative inversion.
-The most frequent type of inversion in English is subject–auxiliary inversion in which an auxiliary verb changes places with its subject; it often occurs in questions, such as Are you coming?, with the subject you is switched with the auxiliary are.
-In many other languages, especially those with a freer word order than English, inversion can take place with a variety of verbs (not just auxiliaries) and with other syntactic categories as well.
+The most frequent type of inversion in English is subject–auxiliary inversion in which an auxiliary verb changes places with its subject; it often occurs in questions, such as Are you coming?, with the subject you being switched with the auxiliary are.
+In many other languages, especially those with a freer word order than that of English, inversion can take place with a variety of verbs (not just auxiliaries) and with other syntactic categories as well.

 When a layered constituency-based analysis of sentence structure is used, inversion often results in the discontinuity of a constituent, but that would not be the case with a flatter dependency-based analysis.
 In that regard, inversion has consequences similar to those of shifting.

+In Germanic languages

+A characteristic of Germanic languages, except modern English, which still has remnants of this principle, is that non-question sentences, including clauses that aren't themselves questions, have a V2 word order, meaning that the finite verb is the second syntactic constituent in the sentence or clause.
+This is observed as a subject-verb inversion whenever a preceding constituent displaces the subject from its regular position first in the sentence.
+However, an unprovoked subject-verb inversion, or what may be described as V1 word order, makes the sentence a question.
+As a special case, the question phrase can become a non-question if used as a condition, such as "Had I known …".
+The position of non-finite verbs, which differ between North and West Germanic languages, and English uses more of, do not take part in determining whether the sentence is a question.
+Neither do question words.